Farming/Frequently Asked Questions

 Organic Farming (General)

 Partial conversion is allowed, however, the organic area needs to be physically, financially and operationally separated from any non-organic land on the same holding.
 A partial organic conversion may be an option for some farmers who have different enterprises e.g., livestock and tillage or wish to convert separate enterprises on a phased basis.
+Parallel production (growing of the same species in organic and conventional or rearing livestock of the same species) is not allowed, e.g. a farmer growing oats organically cannot have oats on the conventional land, or a farmer cannot have a suckler/beef finishing enterprise organically and a non-organic dairy enterprise.

 Operators must comply with the Nitrates Directive and cannot exceed 170kg N/ha in the calendar year.
 For most producers, this should not be of concern.
-It can be possible to achieve stocking rates of 1.0 to 1.6 LU/ha on drystock organic farms depending on the soil type and grassland management.
-To be eligible for the Organic Farming Scheme farmers must maintain a minimum stocking rate – see Organic Farming Scheme terms and conditions.
+It can be possible to achieve stocking rates of 1.0 to 1.6LU/ha on drystock organic farms, depending on the soil type and grassland management.
+To be eligible for the Organic Farming Scheme farmers must maintain a minimum stocking rate of 0.1 LU/Ha avg. for the calendar year.

 Organic and non-organic stock of the same species cannot be present on the same holding or production unit.
 This is known as Parallel Production which is prohibited in organic farming.
 However, where no livestock are present on the farm (e.g., stockless tillage) or stock are not of the same species, non-organic livestock can graze on the same holding for up to 180 days a year under a grazing agreement.
-The land must continue to be managed according to the Organic Standards during that period.
+The land and the non-organic stock must continue to be managed according to the Organic Standards during that period.
 Organic livestock are not permitted to graze on non-organic farmland or they will lose their organic status.

 In most cases the answer is no, however, there are some exemptions made only for replacement female or male breeding stock, contact the Irish Organic Association for more information.
 Most farmers breed their own replacements.

-There are some dedicated organic marts regionally, see our marts section of our website for more details.
+There are some dedicated organic marts regionally, see the marts section of our website for more details.
 Many farmers purchase directly from other organic farmers.
 Additionally, stock can be bought or sold on Ireland’s Organic Trading Hub.

 Grasslands are regularly soil sampled to monitor nutrients.
 A soil analysis (completed within the last 5 years) is required as part of your application.
 Nitrogen-fixing legumes, such as red and white clover are used to build nitrogen.
 Multi-species swards are also widely used.
 Regular soil sampling, liming and application of organic slurry and farmyard manure and other approved products are encouraged to ensure adequate pH and nutrient levels are maintained.
+The cycling of nutrients forms an integral part of an organic system.

 Producers are required to source certified organic seed where available, if seed is not available derogations may be granted before sowing.
 Seed companies in Ireland supply a range of organic seeds and suppliers in the UK and mainland Europe can also ship seeds to Ireland.
 For further information on sources of organic seed the Irish Organic Association Suppliers List.
+For seed mixes containing a % of organic and non-organic seed a derogation is required to be submitted for the non-organic portion of the seed.
+All seed derogations must be submitted for approval and a response received before sowing any seed.

 Organic Farming Scheme